luismiguelfeijoo/banking-project/README.md

 ### Things to improve

-Despite covering most of the requirements this project can always improve, some things I've come up with are:
+Given more time this project could improve on different aspects, some things I've come up with are:

 * Make more integration tests
 * Adding a better way to handle login
 * Making logs more robust on exceptions

-If you've all the way here let me know your thoughts!🤓
+If you've come down all the way here don't forget to let me know your thoughts!🤓